zchee/golang-wiki/GoArm.md

 # Introduction

 Go is fully supported on Linux and Darwin.
 Any Go program that you can compile for x86/x86\_64 should work on Arm.
-Besides Linux and Darwin, Go is also experimentally supported on FreeBSD, and NetBSD.
+Besides Linux and Darwin, Go is also experimentally supported on FreeBSD, OpenBSD and NetBSD.

 # Supported architectures